 What Does Clutter-Free Mean?

 One definition of clutter is a collection of things lying about in an untidy mass.
-In a New York Times article, clutter researcher Joseph Ferrari, PhD, professor of psychology at DePaul University in Chicago, defines it as “an overabundance of possessions that collectively create chaotic and disorderly living spaces.”
+In a New York Times article, clutter researcher Joseph Ferrari, Ph.D., and professor of psychology at DePaul University in Chicago, defines it as “an overabundance of possessions that collectively create chaotic and disorderly living spaces.”

-So how do we give and receive in a way that doesn’t clutter up people’s lives, which can actually lead to physical and mental health troubles.
+How do we give and receive in a way that doesn’t clutter up people’s lives, which can actually lead to physical and mental health troubles?
 We embrace the clutter-free holidays frame of mind!

 Benefits of Less Clutter

-Feeling like you’re living in a cluttered home elevates the stress level cortisol.
-Chronically high cortisol is linked to all sorts of health concerns, included:
+Feeling like you’re living in a cluttered home may contribute to chronic stress, as it can elevate the stress level cortisol.
+Chronically high cortisol is linked to all sorts of health concerns, including:

 - Weight gain